MGTheTrain/gitops-poc/README.md

 # In terminal process B - Monitor Application Status
 argocd app get nginx

-# (Optional) Check if the nginx service could be created properly
+# Check if the nginx service could be created properly
-kubectl get sc -n gitops-ftw
+kubectl get svc -n gitops-ftw
+# Additionally, verify the public IP address of the nginx-controller and access the default nginx view using a preferred web browser by navigating to http://<public IP>.
 ```
 The Argo CD application that has been registered and synchronized should resemble the following: